 - Strategic advice on IP commercialization for all PHSA researchers, clinicians and technologists

 - IP, commercialization and contract management services for all BC Cancer researchers

 - IP, commercialization and contract management services for all PHSA researchers without an academic appointment

 TDO also provides support to help industry partners and academic partners work with PHSA researchers and clinicians.
 Services include:

 UBC University Industry Liaison Office

-UBC's University Industry Liaison Office (UILO) provides IP, commercialization and contract management services for UBC-affiliated researchers at any PHSA agency other than the BC Cancer Agency.
+UBC's University Industry Liaison Office (UILO) provides IP, commercialization and contract management services for UBC-affiliated researchers at any PHSA program other than BC Cancer.
 Please contact the UILO directly if you have a UBC appointment and you conduct research at any of the following sites:

 - BC Centre for Disease Control

 - BC Children's Hospital/ Sunny Hill Health Centre for Children